PtPrashantTripathi/PortfolioTracker/FRONTEND/.github/ISSUE_TEMPLATE/feature_request.md

 ## Examples 🌈

 <!--
-  Provide a link to the AdminKit specification, other implementations, or screenshots of the expected behavior.
+  Provide a link to the PortfolioTracker specification, other implementations, or screenshots of the expected behavior.
 -->